Introduction

 Culture and safeguarding

-When something is linked to a person’s faith or culture, it is not an excuse for child abuse.
-Whilst we should be aware that culture and faith are an important part of many families’ lives, as professionals we need to maintain a culturally competent approach – not alienating the families we are working with, but not losing sight of any potential harm.
+Something being linked to a person’s faith or culture is not an excuse for child abuse.
+Whilst we should be aware that culture and faith are an important part of many families’ lives, as professionals we must maintain a culturally competent approach – not alienating the families we are working with, but not losing sight of any potential harm.
 As the National Working Group identifies “… this is not about challenging people’s beliefs, but where these beliefs lead to abuse that should not be tolerated.”

 Culturally competent practice

 Many serious case reviews identify a lack of knowledge about a particular culture or faith as an issue leading to abuse not being identified and/or challenged.
-It is impossible for one person to know everything about every different culture or faith, but we can be culturally competent in our approach.
-This means having an awareness of our practice so that although we try not to alienate the family, we are not being distracted by faith or culture, or losing sight of potential harm.
+One person cannot know everything about every different culture or faith, but we can be culturally competent in our approach.
+This means being aware of our practice so that although we try not to alienate the family, we are not being distracted by faith or culture, or losing sight of potential harm.

 The over-riding question should always be: “What does this mean for this child – is it harming them/likely to harm them in any way?”
-If the answer is ‘Yes’ or ‘I think so’, then we need to take appropriate action.
+If the answer is ‘Yes’ or ‘I think so’, we must take appropriate action.

 What to do